rotexsoft/slim-skeleton-mvc-app/README.md

 * **`public/index.php`:** Entry point to application.

+    * Below are some constants and functions defined in this file:

+        * **`S3MVC_APP_AUTO_PREPEND_ACTION_TO_ACTION_METHOD_NAMES:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+        * **`S3MVC_APP_DEFAULT_ACTION_NAME:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+        * **`S3MVC_APP_DEFAULT_CONTROLLER_CLASS_NAME:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+        * **`s3MVC_GetCurrentAppEnvironment():`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+            * **`S3MVC_APP_ENV_DEV:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+            * **`S3MVC_APP_ENV_PRODUCTION:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+            * **`S3MVC_APP_ENV_STAGING:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+            * **`S3MVC_APP_ENV_TESTING:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+        * **`S3MVC_APP_PUBLIC_PATH:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+        * **`S3MVC_APP_ROOT_PATH:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

+        * **`S3MVC_APP_USE_MVC_ROUTES:`** An anonymous function that handles all uncaught PHP exceptions in your application.
+See http://www.slimframework.com/docs/handlers/error.html for more details.

 * **`src/controllers/Hello.php`:** Example Controller class.

 * **`src/layout-templates/main-template.php`:** Default site template based on Foundation 5.